Best practices: pools

-You can use a different pool for the driver node and worker nodes.
+You can specify a different pool for the driver node and worker nodes, or use the same pool for both.

 If your driver node and worker nodes have different requirements, create a different pool for each.